TheKeithStewart/tour-of-heroes/tasks/task-1.md

 ### Description ###

-When a `Battle` action is dispatched the dance battle begins.
+When a `Battle` action is dispatched the gnarly dance battle begins.
 The winner is determined by executing the DancerService.determineBattleWinnerByCategory() function.
 The result of that function should be included as the payload of the `BattleOutcomeDetermined` action completing the effect.

 ### Steps ###